tldr-pages/tldr/pages/common/caddy.md

 # caddy

-> A powerful, enterprise-ready, open source web server with automatic HTTPS written in Go.
+> A powerful, enterprise-ready, open source web server with automatic HTTPS, written in Go.
 > More information: <https://caddyserver.com>.

 - Start Caddy in the foreground:

 `caddy run`

-- Start Caddy with a specified Caddyfile:
+- Start Caddy with the specified Caddyfile:

 `caddy run --config /example/Caddyfile`